-In this Draft RP/EA, the proposed restoration actions to compensate for environmental damages associated with the Facility were considered in light of multiple planning efforts and opportunities in the region.
+In this RP/EA, the proposed restoration actions to compensate for environmental damages associated with the Facility were considered in light of multiple planning efforts and opportunities in the region.
 These alternatives build upon prior and anticipated conservation activities implemented by the Trustees and their partners.
-Further, the actions selected are intended to compensate the public (i.e., make the public and the environment whole) for resources injuries caused by the release of hazardous substances into the watershed.
+Further, the actions selected are intended to compensate the public for resources injuries caused by the release of hazardous substances into the watershed.

-5.0 PREFERRED RESTORATION ALTERNATIVES SUMMARY
+5.0 SUMMARY OF THE SELECTED RESTORATION ALTERNATIVES

 The Trustees considered each alternative individually and comparatively to identify the alternatives that best provide direct ecological benefits to forested riparian, bottomland hardwoods, aquatic, and/or wetland habitats cost effectively and with the highest probability of success in perpetuity.
 All the alternatives were ecologically equivalent to the injury (i.e., providing some kind of bottomland or aquatic benefit), and several of the alternatives added large amounts of acreage to existing preserved habitat areas (e.g., Caddo Lake Habitat Acquisition, Mineola Nature Preserve or Neches River Acquisition).
-The Trustees chose five preferred alternatives: Alternative 3: Caddo Lake Habitat Acquisition, Alternative 4: Days Creek, Alternative 7: Mineola Nature Preserve, Alternative 8: Neches River Bottomland Forest Acquisition, and Alternative 10: Talbot Prairie and Forest Land Acquisition.
-Two of the preferred alternatives (Alternative 7: Mineola Nature Preserve and Alternative 10: Talbot Prairie and Forest Land Acquisition) would be funded at the requested amount.
-The Trustees propose funding portions of Alternative 3: Caddo Lake Habitat Acquisition that align with the Trustee restoration goals.
-Figure 5-1 summarizes the results of the CERCLA evaluation for the first seven criteria.
+The Trustees selected five alternatives for implementation: Alternative 3: Caddo Lake Habitat Acquisition, Alternative 4: Days Creek - Enhancement and Restoration, Alternative 7: Mineola Nature Preserve, Alternative 8: Neches River Bottomland Forest Acquisition, and Alternative 10: Talbot Prairie and Forest Land Acquisition.